dineshkumares/chuiaidocs/source/index.html.md

 Include the binary file in the body of your request.

+Make sure to include an image/jpeg or image/png Content-Type header when posting a binary payload.

 <aside class="warning">
 Remember — always include a Content-Type header in your request